 Creating a wine experience that is truly local, ecological and transparent.

-Our mission started with the idea that it should be possible to enjoy Dutch wine in the city, while having a positive impact on our environment.
-That is why we founded ‘Est 968’.
-This summer, we are going to launch a Crowdfunding Campaign to gather funding for a wine experience that strives to be environmentally positive, through promotional events, partnerships and direct sales channels.
+Our mission started with the idea that it should be possible to enjoy a glass of wine, while minimizing the negative impact on our environment.
+That is why we founded ‘Est 968’, offering you a wine experience that strives to be environmentally positive, through promotional events, partnerships and direct sales channels.

 Local: the Netherlands produces excellent wines, which are quickly starting to find their way to the larger public.
-The essence of our wine offering focuses on Dutch sustainable and natural wines.
+The core of our wine offering focuses on Dutch sustainable and natural wines.
 To mitigate for seasonal effects, there is an additional offer of a few natural wines from small producers in neighboring countries.
-Our small food menu will consist of local and biological ingredients only.
+Accompanying bites also feature local and biological ingredients.

-Ecological: we will work with small domains that have a net positive impact on the environment by keeping the biodiversity on their vineyards intact and even further it.
-We only work with winemakers that care for viniculture in combination with the environment.
-Our business operations will also be as ecological as possible, by circularity in our furnishing and wine bottles, but also to compensating those burdens we cannot avoid by buying exhausted farmland to plant trees and support similar projects in the Netherlands.
+Ecological: we strive to work with domains that have a net positive impact on the environment by keeping the biodiversity on their vineyards intact and even further it.
+We therefore only work with winemakers that care for viniculture in combination with the environment.
+Our business operations will also be as ecological as possible, by circularity in our furnishing and wine bottles, but also by compensating those burdens we cannot avoid.
+For instance, by buying exhausted farmland to plant trees and support similar projects in the Netherlands.
 That way we can have a positive impact on the environment, substantially bigger than the environmental burden of our wine project.

 Johannes is our idea machine, be it one with his feet on the ground (most of the times).
 The original idea of the wine bar was his brainchild and even though it only is the first step in his vision to change our economic system, he is too pragmatic not to get his hands dirty.
-Johannes prefers the more heavy and traditional red wines, especially Syrah, Grenache and Merlot from the South of France.
+Johannes prefers the more heavy and traditional red wines, especially Syrah, Grenache and Merlot.

 Fanny is the French touch to our wine bar.
 She graduated in Environment and Sustainable Development in Montreal and has worked for several environmental projects.
-Fanny will make sure that we will not commit any acts of greenwashing and oversees if we keep our word with stringent eye.
+She will make sure that we will not commit any acts of greenwashing and oversees if we keep our word with stringent eye.
 Fanny has a critical taste for wine, only few make it through her selection.
 Oh yes, and she is an incredible chef.